-An annotated list of narratives about the Gulag (very broadly conceived), both fictional and non-fictional, by survivors and others.
-I’ll include pre-revolutionary narratives, on the grounds that these texts founded a tradition of writing on prison/exile in Russia and therefore they belong in the same list — sometimes too much categorization doesn’t help.
-In any case, they’re really worth reading.
+A short annotated list of recommended narratives about the Gulag (very broadly conceived), both fictional and non-fictional, by survivors and others.
+It includes a few pre-revolutionary narratives, on the grounds that these texts founded a tradition of writing on prison/exile in Russia and therefore they belong in the same list — sometimes too much categorization doesn’t help.
+In any case, they’re all worth reading.

 Amalrik, Andrei, Involuntary Journey to Siberia, trans.
 Manya Harari and Max Hayward (New York: Harcourt Brace Jovanovich, 1970).
 A playwright and dissident first arrested in 1965, Amalrik’s book is about period of exile he spent on a collective farm near Tomsk — an unusual and interesting perspective on an aspect of Soviet life that has received little attention.